anusha-peddoju/ranking/README.md

 capabilities.
 • Ranks are calculated dynamically based on the percentages.
 • the program should output the rank of the skill based on the user input.

+How to run javascript file in nodejs environment 1.install node
+   2.open terminal
+   3.run command:- node filename.js
+The output of javascript file is appeared.